blogs Secure Communication for Modern Military Operations

 Research shows that as quantum technology continues to develop, the effective security margins that classical encryption standards provide may be greatly reduced.

-Due to these concerns, many defense organizations are exploring new forms of layered security architectures, such as post-quantum cryptography, in order to protect their communications systems from future adversarial threats that will arise from advances in quantum computing.
+Due to these concerns, many defense organizations are exploring new forms of layered security architectures, such as post-quantum cryptography,

 Why Secure Communication Is Mission-Critical